Algebraizable Weak Logics: Schematic Fragment and Standard Companions

 \subsection{The Schematic Fragment of a Weak Logic}

-Given a weak logic, a natural question to ask is whether we can associate it to some standard logical system.
-The study of negative variants of intermediate logics has lead to the notion of schematic fragment, which was defined in \cite{Ciardelli:09thesis,Miglioli1989-PIESRO} and further investigated in \cite{Quadrellaro.2019B, Quadrellaro.2019}.
-Here we generalize it to arbitrary weak logics.
+Given a weak logic $\Vdash$, it is natural to ask if we can associate to it to some specific standard logical system.
+The study of negative variants of intermediate logics led to the notion of schematic fragment, which was originally introduced in \cite[p.~545]{Miglioli1989-PIESRO} (under the name of \emph{standardization}) and further investigated in \cite{Ciardelli2011-CIAIL, Quadrellaro.2019B}.
+Here we generalise it to arbitrary weak logics.